peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public bool EqualsInternal(
         PeterO.Numbers.EFloat otherValue);

-Determines whether this object's mantissa (significand) and exponent are equal to those of another object.
+Determines whether this object's significand and exponent are equal to those of another object.

 <b>Parameters:</b>